SteeleBlockchainTechnology/obsidian/Documentation/White Paper.md

 **Token Integration**

-The MCP integrates with the Vespucc.ai token economy, utilizing a **native Cardano token** for protocol access and utilization.
+The MCP integrates with the Vespucc.ai token economy, utilizing a **native Solana token** for protocol access and utilization.
 Key aspects include:

-- **Native Cardano Token**: The Vespucc.ai token is minted and managed on the Cardano blockchain, leveraging its security, scalability, and low transaction fees.
+- **Native Solana Token**: The Vespucc.ai token is minted and managed on the Solana blockchain, leveraging its high throughput, low transaction fees, and security.
-- **Access Control**: Users must hold or spend the native Cardano token to access certain MCP features or services, as defined by the platform's token economy.
+- **Access Control**: Users must hold or spend the native Solana token to access certain MCP features or services, as defined by the platform's token economy.
-- **Payment Processing**: All token-based payments for MCP utilization are processed on the Cardano blockchain, ensuring transparency and immutability.
+- **Payment Processing**: All token-based payments for MCP utilization are processed on the Solana blockchain, ensuring transparency and immutability.
-- **Multi-Chain AI Interactions**: While the token operates on Cardano, the MCP supports AI agents that can analyze transactions and interact with other blockchain networks, such as Ethereum or Binance Smart Chain, through standardized interfaces.
+- **Multi-Chain AI Interactions**: While the token operates on Solana, the MCP supports AI agents that can analyze transactions and interact with other blockchain networks, such as Ethereum or Binance Smart Chain, through standardized interfaces.

 This appendix serves as a technical reference for developers and integrators looking to build or connect AI agents within the Vespucc.ai ecosystem.

+---

 ### Appendix B: Security Framework

 **Overview**